 Get inspired by research at Bosch!

 Dr. Franz Lärmer

 In 1990, I started as a physicist in microsystems technologies at Bosch Corporate Research.
 After 10 years of successful work on new MEMS sensors for automotive and consumer electronics, I stepped into the development of microfluidics solutions for molecular diagnostics in healthcare.
-Currently I am a research fellow/senior chief expert, identifying and developing new applications for our Lab-on-Chip platform, together with our business unit BHCS.
+Currently I am a research fellow/senior vice president chief expert, identifying and developing new applications for our Lab-on-Chip platform, together with our business unit BHCS.

 Dr. Veronika Schleper

 My name is Veronika Schleper, and I deal with the aspects of virtual product development.
 During my Ph.D. and postdoctoral studies, my research was predominantly in the areas of optimization and multiphase flows.
 Since 2016, I have been working as a research engineer, dealing with shape optimization and fluid dynamics, especially in porous media.
 The application areas range from heat exchangers to state-of-the-art fuel cells.